x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/removing-npm.md

     ls -laF /usr/local/{lib/node{,/.npm},bin,share/man} | grep npm

-Prior to version 0.3, npm used shim files for executables and node modules.
+Prior to version 0.3, npm used shim files for executables and node packages.
 To track those down, you can do the following:

     find /usr/local/{lib/node,bin} -exec grep -l npm \{\} \; ;